 Here we have the hand-stacked on a vertical rotisserie beef and lamb doner, chicken shish kebab, falafel and roasted red bell pepper hummus.
 They also have a seasonal winter menu, but you need to ask what is gluten-free.

 Also on S. Lamar, the menu is seasonally-inspired using local ingredients available during each Texas season.
 They are very knowledgeable about dietary restrictions, especially celiac disease.
 And the food is fun, unique and elevated.

 Old Thousand serves up dope Chinese food on the East Side.
 The menu is clearly marked with gluten-free and vegan dishes.
 Don’t pass up the brisket fried rice!

 A great place to find Korean food on the East Side of Austin.
 All of the gluten-free options are clearly marked on the menu and they only use gluten-free Korean soy sauce in their dishes.
-Pictured here is the wood grilled beef bulgogi served with banchan and lettuce for making wraps.
+Pictured here is the wood grilled beef bulgogi served with banchan and lettuce for making wraps and it is delicious.

 Some of the GF dishes are Asian pear miso salad, charred brussels with bacon jam, BBQ brisket tacos served with creamy apple slaw and smoky roasted peach BBQ sauce, the crispy umami chicken wings, and cauliflower three ways with nori butter.

 Picnik takes all the stress out of special diets.
 This gluten-free restaurant is 100% gluten, corn, peanut and soy free with lots of vegan and vegetarian options.
 They cook almost everything in avocado oil.

 The original trailer on South Lamar and the new trailer on South Congress serve grab ’n go breakfast, lunch items, butter coffee, bone broth, and gluten-free pastries.
 The brick and mortar on Burnet also serves dinner, wine, cocktails, wine, and cider.

 The Soup Peddler